strvcom/ds-academy/README.md

 generally harder to get Python things running on M1, so the experience on Linux-like and Windows systems should be smoother.

+To get your environment up and running for this course, we prepared a [guide](https://strvcom.github.io/ds-academy/extra/environment-setup.html) describing all the necessary steps to replicate our environment.

 ## Creating Handbook

 This is a quick guide describing the process of turning this repository into a handbook hosted on GitHub Pages.